mgaynor1/mgaynor1/README.md

 ### Hi there 👋
 My name is Shelly and I just finished my Ph.D. in the Soltis Lab at the University of Florida.
-I am currently NSF Postdoctoral Research Fellowship in Biology with the University of Michigan (Dr. Stephen A. Smith).
+I am currently a NSF Postdoctoral Research Fellow in Biology with the University of Michigan (Dr. Stephen A. Smith).
 I study whole-genome duplication in angiosperms.
 See [my research site for more about me.](https://mlgaynor.com/)

 I was an [iDigBio](https://www.idigbio.org/) Research Assistant.
 You can find a [round-up of my biodiversity informatics work here](https://github.com/mgaynor1/BiodiversityResources).